green-code-initiative/ecoCode-common/doc/starter-pack.md

 Once your code is pushed and tested, open a PR between your branch and "main" : <https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request>

-#### Definition Of Done of a PR

-To have the best PR, we strongly recommend you to follow this check-list :

-- [ ] Check if rule doesn't exist in SonarQube yet
-- [ ] Implement rule
-- [ ] Add documentation and code tags on the rule, along with triggering and non triggering examples
-- [ ] Write Unit tests (triggering and non triggering cases)
-- [ ] Update RULES.md
-- [ ] Update `CHANGELOG.md` file (inside `Unreleased` section)
-- [ ] Create PR on the real test project to add a triggering case
-- [ ] Create PR on the `ecocode` repository to add the new rule definition (`ecocode-rules-specifications`)
-- [ ] Fix potential SonarCloud issues / out-of-date warnings

 ### Review others development

 Ask to people to review your PR.
 Once two people, at least, have reviewed, you can validate your PR